helencho19/Math22bFinalProject/README.md

-# Math22bFinalProject
+# Math22b Final Project: Principal Component Analysis

-This is the code accompanying the example in my final project for my Multivariable Calculus class.
+This is the code accompanying the example in my final project about Principal Component Analysis for my Multivariable Calculus class.